Innovators and global influencers will reconvene in New York City for the RICS World Built Environment Forum Summit 2019.

 Super early bird rate now available

-In an industry constantly looking to adapt, lead and grow, we invite you to help shape the world we live in, create positive change and be a part of the world’s most important discussions.
+In an industry constantly looking to adapt, lead and grow, we invite you as industry leaders to shape the world we live in, create positive change and be a part of the world’s most important discussions.

 What makes commercial real estate investible in the 21st century?
-In an age of rapid, tech-driven cultural change, the traditional “bricks, mortar, walls and windows” perception of buildings is distinctly old fashioned.
-Considering shifting patterns of work and leisure, this session will assess how popular expectations of the built environment have evolved, and what this means for buildings as viable, revenue generating resources.
+In an age of rapid, tech-driven cultural change, the traditional “bricks, mortar, walls and windows” perception of buildings is out of date.
+Considering shifting patterns of work and leisure, this session will assess how popular expectations of the built environment have evolved, and what this means for buildings as viable, revenue-generating assets.

 Global energy demand, driven partly by rapid growth in developing markets, is set to rise by 40% against current levels over the next 20 years.
 With energy security threatened by geopolitical uncertainties, the challenge of accelerating flows of capital into energy innovations is pressing.
 To what extent do new technologies promise the democratisation of energy generation and provision, and how are the market’s established players responding?

-With the global infrastructure pipeline to 2030 currently valued at $57tn, competition for investment is fierce.
+With the global infrastructure funding gap to 2030 estimated at US$57tn, competition for investment is fierce.
 At the same time, rapid innovation in transport could render new and costly infrastructure projects obsolete before they can begin to return dividends.
 With governments continuing to favour infrastructure renewal as a means of stimulating sustainable growth globally, this session will question how investors can prioritise public benefit without compromising on yields.
 Further consideration will be given to the potential of obsolete infrastructure to reverse the decline and disappearance of the urban public realm.

-Looking forward to the World Built Environment Forum Mumbai Summit 2020, this session will look at the investment opportunities presented by India’s extraordinary rate of growth.
-The session will consider how responsible, long-term and socially conscious investors are helping India become a 21st century economic powerhouse.
+Looking forward to the World Built Environment Forum Summit 2020, this session will look at global investment priorities, opportunities and challenges.
+Delegates will be invited to consider how responsible, long-term and socially conscious investors are driving economic sustainable development in developed and developing markets.

 World Built Environment Forum Summit New York 2019 in summary.